Symphony in White, No. 1: The White Girl was probably started in 1861, signed in 1862, repaired and probably retouched in 1872. 1

-On 8 January 1862, according to Miss Chapman, 'Jimmy Whistler came to call on us at the Hotel du bon Lafontaine.
+On 8 January 1862 Miss Chapman wrote in her diary: 'Jimmy Whistler came to call on us at the Hotel du bon Lafontaine.
 He was then working in Paris and painting the big "White girl"!'
-6
+5

-Whistler's mother, Anna Matilda Whistler (1804-1881), writing in February 1862, reported that Whistler, after returning from Brittany, 'had begun a new painting in Paris, & was hard at work' but had to return to London on the death of a friend.
-7 Whistler told George du Maurier (1834-1896) that he had been working on the painting all winter from eight every the morning, and that it was nearly finished.
-He described it as showing the figure 'standing against a window which filters the light through a transparent white muslin curtain – but the figure receives a strong light from the right and therefore the picture barring the red hair is one gorgeous mass of brilliant white.'
-8
+Whistler's mother, Anna Matilda Whistler (1804-1881), writing in February 1862, reported that Whistler, having returned from Brittany, 'had begun a new painting in Paris, & was hard at work' but had to return to London on the death of a friend.
+6 A close friend, Ralph Thomas, Sr (1803-1862), had died on 12 January 1862 and Whistler returned briefly to London.
+He told George du Maurier (1834-1896) that he had been working on the painting all winter from eight every the morning, and that it was nearly finished.
+According to du Maurier, Whistler described the figure as 'standing against a window which filters the light through a transparent white muslin curtain – but the figure receives a strong light from the right and therefore the picture barring the red hair is one gorgeous mass of brilliant white.'
+7

-According to the Pennells, 'He fell ill before the end of the winter.
+According to the Pennells, '[Whistler] fell ill before the end of the winter.
 Miss Chapman says he was poisoned by the white lead he used in the picture.
 Her brother, a doctor, recommended a journey to the Pyrenees.'
-12 In the Basses Pyrenees, Whistler stayed in Guéthary, whence in November 1862 he wrote to Fantin-Latour that he ought to return to London to 'finir … la Fille blanche pour le salon à Paris.'
-13 In December, Whistler and the painting were in London, but Whistler still planned to 'carry the White Girl to the Salon.'
+12 In the Basses Pyrénées (Pyrénées-Atlantiques), Whistler stayed in Guéthary, whence in November 1862 he wrote to Fantin-Latour that he ought to return to London to 'finir … la Fille blanche pour le salon à Paris.'
+13 In December, Whistler and the painting were in London, but Whistler still planned to return to Paris and 'carry the White Girl to the Salon.'
 14

 1863: On Monday 16 March Whistler told G. A. Lucas that he was 'touching the painting up a little' for the Salon, and likewise, on 20 March, told James Anderson Rose (1819-1890), 'I am finishing The White Girl for the Salon in Paris and it ought to go off on Monday - so that I should be painting at it until late in the evening.'
-15 But instead he showed the painting in The Artists' and Amateur's Conversazione at Willis's Rooms in St James Square on Thursday, 26 March.
-He proposed to take the canvas to Paris on the following Sunday, and had asked if he could unpack and frame it in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
+15 It did not go off on Monday, and a few days later, on Thursday, 26 March, he showed the painting in The Artists' and Amateur's Conversazione at Willis's Rooms in St James Square.
+He then proposed to take the canvas to Paris on the following Sunday, and had asked if he could unpack and frame it in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
 16 On 1 May Fantin-Latour reported that it had been rejected at the Salon; instead, it was shown in the Salon des Refusés.
 17

 1864: P. Hardy-Alan (fl.
 1860-1903) retained the picture in Paris until at least February 1864 as surety for certain of Whistler's debts, although these, according to Whistler, were 'une bagatelle' that he would settle easily when he came to Paris.
 18